 Previous commentators have suggested that the two search engines offer different benefits to users of voice search.
 Writing for Search Engine Watch, Clark Boyd has argued that Microsoft’s digital assistant, Cortana, has superior speech recognition but less accurate understanding of context than the Google Assistant.
 The point regarding the understanding of context makes sense when we consider recent Google developments such as the BERT algorithm update.

 As mentioned above, many voice searches take place via a physical smart speaker device such as an Amazon Echo.
 Given that these devices are one of the primary means by which voice searches are made, we might want to know which of the two major search engines’ results are used to answer queries most often as a further point of contrast.

 Whatever the source of the results provided to users, the process of optimising your website for voice search remains the same.
 Fortunately for SEOs, this means that the same optimisation techniques will help to ensure that your content is used for voice search results powered by both Bing and Google.
-For more information on optimising your site for voice search, take a look at our dedicated article on the subject.
+Read our dedicated guide for more information on optimising your site for voice search.

 Bing vs Google: Paid Advertising

 We’ve now discussed the vast majority of differences between the two search engine giants when comparing them from an organic search perspective.
 All that remains in this Bing and Google comparison is to explore how the two search engines vary in terms of their paid advertising services: Google Ads (formerly Google AdWords) and Microsoft Advertising (formerly Bing Ads).
 Here at Impression, we believe in the value of both platforms, offering Microsoft Advertising Management and Google Ads Management.